 Social media echo chambers spread vaccine misinformation

-Data analysis Information technology
+Data analysis Cyber security

 Researchers have analyzed 60 billion tweets to improve our understanding of today's vaccine hesitancy on social media.